Sparky338/Authenticate-Me/Readme.md

 ## https://soundclod.herokuapp.com/

-This is a simple clone of SoundCloud including an audio player, song pages, and a generic library.
+This is a simple clone of SoundCloud including an audio player, song pages, somments, and a generic library.
 More will be added in the future.

 ## This project was built with:
 - Javascript